kloimhardt/clj-tiles/README.md

  shadow-cljs watch cljtiles
  ```

-Go to http://localhost:8080/cljtiles.html in your browser.
+Go to https://kloimhardt.github.io/cljtiles.html?page=freeparticle in your browser (Safari does not work).

 Try out some tutorials.
 You can inspect the blocks by right clicking on them.
 You will see the type of the according data in the running program.